hatstack/writeups/defcamp2015/crypto200/README.md

-No Crypto (Crypto 200)              The folowing plaintext has been encrypted using an unknown key, with AES-128 CBC:
+== No Crypto (Crypto 200) ==

+The folowing plaintext has been encrypted using an unknown key, with AES-128 CBC:
 Original:   Pass: sup3r31337.
 Don't loose it!
 Encrypted:  4f3a0e1791e8c8e5fefe93f50df4d8061fee884bcc5ea90503b6ac1422bda2b2b7e6a975bfc555f44f7dbcc30aa1fd5e
 IV:         19a9d10c3b155b55982a54439cb05dce

-How would you modify it so that it now decrypts to: "Pass: notAs3cre7.
+__How would you modify it so that it now decrypts to: "Pass: notAs3cre7.
 Don't loose it!"

-This challenge does not have a specific flag format.
+This challenge does not have a specific flag format.__